AhmedBineuro/My-Personal-Website/README.md

 ## What is being worked on right now

 - The skills page
-- The search functionality for projects
+- Update styling for accessibility
-- Update the styling
+  - Tab indexed UI
-- Interactive About me application
+  - Light Mode